The-Academic-Observatory/observatory-platform/docs/telescopes/wos.md

 # WOS (Web of science)

 It will follow general ETL design pattern of the other DAGs.
-SubDAGs will be used for each step requiring per institution handling.
+SubDAGs will be used for handling ETL for each institution.
 SubDAGs might be taskgroups in the future once Airflow 2.0 lands.

 The DAG will check for any connection id entries for institutions where we want to pull.
 Each institution must have access credentials, and entries will be pulled from the specified start date in the connection id to the start date of the dag.